 Professor Colin Talbot has pointed out that Governments have, for many years, recruited eminent outsiders to lead particularly high profile campaigns or initiatives.
 These have in recent times often been nicknamed ‘Tsars’.
 The key difference between Tsars and SpAds is that the former are essentially apolitical appointments, although they will obviously be broadly sympathetic to their appointing minster’s policies.
 Taken together, however, Professor Talbot points out that SpAds and Tsars represent a significant shift in the way in which the policy-advice function operates in central government.
 There were in 2015 probably well over 130 SpAds and Tsars engaged in policy-advice roles in British central government.
 Given that there are about 120 Ministers in British central government, this means there are 250 or so politicians and politically-appointed policy-makers operating within the core executive.
 Compared to the total Senior Civil Service, the political and politically-appointed elite remains small – 250 or so compared to the 4,000 plus in the whole SCS.
 But that comparison may be misleading.
 It might be more appropriate to compare the politically-appointed elite with the very top of the civil service – maybe 200 strong.
 This group has arguably equivalent status to the political elite – and is slightly smaller in number.

-The activity and behaviour of Special Advisers inevitably attracts much attention, much of it critical and much of it unfair (see a separate note on the Jo Moore - Martin Sixsmith affair).
+The activity and behaviour of Special Advisers inevitably attracts much attention, much of it critical and much of it unfair (see separate notes on the Jo Moore - Martin Sixsmith affair and Steve Hilton & Dominic Cummings.).
 But there are the occasional very rotten apples and they are usually quickly shown the door, if only to save their principals' skins:

 - Labour Prime Minister Gordon Brown’s SpAd, Damian McBride, resigned his position after it emerged that he and another prominent Labour Party supporter had exchanged emails discussing the possibility of disseminating rumours (that McBride had fabricated) about the private lives of some Conservative Party politicians and their spouses.